EDSAC: Memory and instructions

-There was no division instruction (but various division subroutines were supplied) and no way to directly load a number into the accumulator (a "sTore and zero accumulator" instruction followed by an "Add" instruction were necessary for this).
+There was no division instruction (but various division subroutines were supplied) and no way to directly load a number into the accumulator (a "Store and zero accumulator" instruction followed by an "Add" instruction were necessary for this).
 There was no unconditional jump instruction, nor was there a procedure call instruction – it had not yet been invented.

 Maurice Wilkes discussed relative addressing modes for the EDSAC in a paper published in 1953.
 He was making the proposals to facilitate the use of subroutines.

 System software

 The initial orders were hard-wired on a set of uniselector switches and loaded into the low words of memory at startup.
 By May 1949, the initial orders provided a primitive relocating assembler taking advantage of the mnemonic design described above, all in 31 words.
 This was the world's first assembler, and arguably the start of the global software industry.
-There is a simulation of EDSAC available and a full description of the initial orders and first programs.
+There is a simulation of EDSAC available, and a full description of the initial orders and first programs.

-The first calculation done by EDSAC was a square-number program run on 6 May 1949.
-The program was written by Beatrice Worsley, who had come from Canada to study the machine.
+The first calculation done by EDSAC was a program run on 6 May 1949 to compute square numbers.
+The program was written by Beatrice Worsley, who had travelled from Canada to study the machine.

 The machine was used by other members of the university to solve real problems, and many early techniques were developed that are now included in operating systems.

 Users prepared their programs by punching them (in assembler) onto a paper tape.
 They soon became good at being able to hold the paper tape up to the light and read back the codes.
 When a program was ready, it was hung on a length of line strung up near the paper-tape reader.
 The machine operators, who were present during the day, selected the next tape from the line and loaded it into EDSAC.
 This is of course well known today as job queues.
 If it printed something, then the tape and the printout were returned to the user, otherwise they were informed at which memory location it had stopped.
-Debuggers were some time away, but a CRT screen could be set to display the contents of a particular piece of memory.
+Debuggers were some time away, but a cathode-ray tube screen could be set to display the contents of a particular piece of memory.
 This was used to see whether a number was converging, for example.
 A loudspeaker was connected to the accumulator's sign bit; experienced users knew healthy and unhealthy sounds of programs, particularly programs "hung" in a loop.